Dyson Gen5 Detect vs. V15 Detect

 Watch this video to see my detailed review on YouTube.

-Despite the Gen5’s release, the V15 still is one of the best-performing cordless vacuums, especially on carpet.
+Despite the Gen5’s release, the V15 is still one of the best-performing cordless vacuums, especially on carpet.

 However, it uses the same trigger as older Dyson products, so it can be tiring to use for extended periods.